 Screen the concrete off with aluminum screen or length of timber.

 Oregon pine is light and inexpensive 70 x 30 millimeter, 4-5 meters long with person to reach in is ideal.

 Let the concrete go off or dry out a little for about half an hour, then complete rebate with an edging tool.

 Wait for a day or so depending on your weather conditions and your slab is ready to assemble your Absco Shed.

-If you have any comments or questions, please let us know below and we’ll get back to you very quickly.
+If you have any comments or questions, please do not hesitate to get in contact with us.
 Thank you.